Anal Cancer Prevention

 Anal cancer is a disease in which malignant (cancer) cells form in the tissues of the anus.

-The anus is the end of the large intestine, below the rectum, through which stool (solid waste) leaves the body.
+The anus is the end of the large intestine, below the rectum.
+It is where stool (solid waste) leaves the body.
 The anus is formed partly from the outer skin layers of the body and partly from the intestine.
-Two ring-like muscles, called sphincter muscles, open and close the anal opening and let stool pass out of the body.
-The anal canal, the part of the anus between the rectum and the anal opening, is about 1-1½ inches long.
+The anus is connected to the rectum by the anal canal, which is about 1–1½ inches long.
+This area is controlled by two ring-like sphincter muscles, which open and close to let stool pass out of the body.

 Anatomy of the lower gastrointestinal (digestive) system showing the colon, rectum, and anus.
 Other organs that make up the digestive system are also shown.